 - You have enough savings to cover a down payment and closing costs.

 Typically putting down 20 percent of the home’s cost is recommended.
 There are instances in which you can put down less but then you are looking at higher monthly payments.
 Don’t forget to think about property taxes and moving expenses.
 More information can be found here at Homeowners Assistance.

 - You understand the commitment it is to own your own place and you’re not scared of it.

 Since buying a home is a long-term commitment, you have to ask yourself if you plan on planting roots in one spot for a decent amount of time.
 Unlike with renting, you don’t get to move when a lease is up.
 And, as we mentioned above, if something breaks it’s up to you to get it fixed.
 If the thought of planting roots in one place and being your own landlord does not scare you, you may be ready to purchase a condo.

 - You don’t mind and may even welcome having neighbors that live close to you.

 Unless you move into a house that is a hop, skip, and jump away from neighboring houses, with a condo, you are going to be closer to your neighbors than you would be living in a house.
 Even if you purchase an end unit condo, you’ll still be sharing space with your neighbors such as a wall and parking area.

-If you’re thinking that now may not be the right time for you to purchase a condo and you are instead interested in renting one, check out our Harvard Condominiums.
-They offer desirable apartment amenities such as: a washer and dryer in each unit, top of the line kitchen appliances, granite counter tops, and more.
-Each has two bedrooms and two bathrooms.
+If you’re thinking that now may not be the right time for you to purchase a condo and you are instead interested in renting one.
+You can see all the Florida properties we offer and and learn more about the area as well.